gridonic/easter-egg.js/README.md

 easter-egg.js
 =============

-Listen to keystroke or swipe and touch events and react upon entry of a certain sequence.
+Listens to keystroke or swipe and touch events and react upon entry of a certain sequence.

+# Description
+TODO

+# Build
+TODO